PurpurMC/Purpur/docs/source/configuration.rst

 Configuration
 =============

-This page details the various configuration settings exposed by Purpur.
+This page details the various configuration settings exposed by Purpur in the purpur.yml file.

 .. contents::
    :depth: 1